Computing tropical points and tropical links: Computing tropical links

-\begin{remark}[comparison with existing algorithms] As Algorithm~\ref{alg:tropicalLink} relies on Algorithm~\ref{alg:tropicalPoint0}, it requires Gr\"obner bases computations in $n-d$ variables.
-While Gr\"obner bases are not known for their graceful degree bounds, the original algorithm \cite[Algorithm 4.8]{BJSST07} requires checks whether initial ideals are monomial free, which in turn demand Gr\"obner bases computations in $n$ variables.
-Moreover, Joswig and Schr\"oter have shown that the resulting tropical basis satisfies an equally bad degree bound \cite[Theorem 5]{JS15}.
-While it is unclear whether the bound is sharp, it is currently the only bound known.
-For more information on the complexity of tropical computations, see \cite{Theobald06}.

-The idea of computing tropical links by reducing the dimension is not new.
-Based on techniques developed by Hept and Theobald \cite{HT09}, Andrew Chan has designed an algorithm which computes tropical links via projection and reconstruction \cite{Chan13}.
-However, the projections require eliminations of variables, which in turn demand Gr\"obner bases computations in $n$ variables.
-Moreover, even the computation of one-dimensional tropical varieties is a highly non-trivial task. \end{remark}
+\begin{remark}[comparison with existing algorithms] The idea of computing tropical links by reducing the dimension is not new.
+Andrew Chan has designed an algorithm which computes tropical links via projection and reconstruction \cite[Section 4]{Chan13}, based on existing techniques developed by Hept and Theobald \cite{HT09}.